Inflectra/spira-documentation/docs/SpiraApps/RisksPlus.md

 # Risks+ SpiraApp

-!!! warning "This SpiraApp is not compatible with SpiraTest"
+!!! abstract "Compatible with SpiraTeam and SpiraPlan"

-!!! warning "Some of this SpiraApp's functionality requires Spira 8.3"
+!!! warning "Some of this SpiraApp's functionality requires Spira v8.3+"

 This SpiraApp extends the built-in risk functionality by: